axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-17-RADICAL COINs.markdown

  </p>
  <p>
  <p>
-They xxx do this starting from a simple foundation of interdependence,
+They do this starting from a simple foundation of interdependence,
 </p>
 <table align="center">
  <tr>